ahadjixenofontos/pres-data-intersections/PITCHME.md

 In a University with 3,129 faculty members, and 911 additional staff researchers, can we identify pairs or teams to work on collaborative research projects?

 Note:
-That sounds like a nice question right?
+So here is what we were interested in answering.
+It sounds like a nice question right?
 One that many people would like to know the answer to.
 There are some things in there that are vague, such as what data can we use to answer this question, and what is an appropriate range of disciplines to consider: should pairings between music researchers and a political scientists be included, or only more conventional pairings that may be more likely to work out, such as marine scientists and computer scientists?
 Wait a minute, to answer that question we need some kind of measure of the relationships between disciplines!
 Not all pairings are going to make sense together, particularly in the absence of a problem to which the disciplines will apply themselves.

 I find it useful to actually get my hands on some data that may, at a first glance, be suitable for answering this question.
 I know that I am incredibly lucky to be able to do this at no real cost, thank you data revolution.
 In this case, we decided that we would use text from faculty publications that we could access through databases, use that text to infer the researcher's areas of expertise with text clustering and topic modeling, then create network diagrams that may help us visualize existing relationships between disciplines.